-Asummary of Wildlife Management Area (WMA) deer harvest and hunter activity is presented in Figure 1.
+summary of Wildlife Management Area (WMA) deer harvest and hunter activity is presented As figure 1.
 The majority of data was collected from self-service permit stations.
 Mandatory check-in and harvest reporting is required from all hunters on all WMAs.